Exfoliation (cosmetology): Methods

-Chemical depilatory, such as Nair and shaving powder, contains calcium hydroxide and/or thioglycolic acid.
-These chemical hair removal products function as a chemical exfoliant.
+Though primarily intended for hair removal, chemical depilatory, such as Nair and shaving powder, also function as a chemical exfoliant.
+Such products contain calcium hydroxide and/or thioglycolic acid.
 They are applied more frequently than waxing (once a week) since they only partially destroy the hair below the skin, rather than pulling up the entire root as waxing does.
 Using them weekly can substitute for a weekly exfoliant regime.